nraynes/ZBuild/README.md

 open .vscode/cmake-kits.json
 ```

 - Paste this into the cmake-kits.json file and save it.
+Make sure that you use that actual path name and not $HOME here.
 ```
 [
   {